mariahnorell/website/content/publication/minority-status-leadership-perceptions/index.md

 publication: "Society for Industrial and Organizational Psychology"
 publication_short: ""

-abstract: Leader effectiveness (destructive vs. transformational) depends on the race and gender of the leader being evaluated.
+abstract: Our study suggests that leader effectiveness depends on the race and gender of the leader being evaluated.
+Through a lab experimental session, it was found that ethnic minorities were viewed as having a more destructive leadership style, even when displaying the same leadership behaviors as majority members.

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: Leader effectiveness (destructive vs. transformational) depends on the race and gender of the leader being evaluated.

 tags:
 - Leadership